 And, you get to pay the loan off over an agreed-upon loan term, with the best interest rates.
 That's why, a home improvement loan is a boon if you don't have sufficient cash to pay upfront for any major home improvement expenses.

-Making any upgrades to your home is usually a wise investment as it adds to its resale value significantly, apart from enhancing its comfort, style, and looks.
+Keep in mind that making any upgrades to your home is usually a wise investment as it adds to its resale value significantly, apart from enhancing its comfort, style, and looks.

 When you're looking for home improvement financing, the first step is to look for the best loan options by comparing the interest rates, fees, loan terms, and other factors.

-Apart from these common types of home improvement loans, there are other options such as cash-out refinancing, government-backed loans, funding through credit unions and online loan lenders.
+Apart from these common types of home improvement loans, there are other options such as a cash-out refinance, government-backed loans, and funding through credit unions and online loan lenders.

 For minor projects such as wall painting, using a credit card might work but for larger projects, you may want to consider the above loan home improvement financing options.

 Social Finance, SoFi for short, offers personal loans up to $100,000 to those with a good to excellent credit score.
 This lender also offers easy, no-fee student loans, student loan refinancing, home loans, and even small business financing.
-The best part is, there are no late fees and co-borrowers are accepted too.
+The best part is, there are no late fees, and co-borrowers are accepted too.

-The national online consumer lending division of the SunTrust Bank, LightStream offers a variety of loans and personal loans up to $100,000 at very good interest rates.
+The national online consumer lending division of SunTrust Bank, LightStream offers a variety of loans and personal loans up to $100,000 at very good interest rates.
 You can use the funds for nearly any reason.
 If you're looking for home improvement financing up to $50,000, this online lender is a good option.

 Prosper is a trustworthy peer-to-peer lending marketplace that offers fixed-rate and fixed-term loans.
 It lends to borrowers with fair to excellent credit scores.